mild-blue/txmatching/documentation/README.md

 *Here is the table of Broad-Splits associations used in this app: http://hla.alleles.org/antigens/broads_splits.html*

-Finally, we also specify high resolution, which is the most specific, specifying also things like specific HLA protein, etc. E.g.: A\*24:19
+Last resolution type is high resolution.
+It defines specific HLA protein, etc. E.g.: A\*24:19

 |Nomenclature | Indicates|